 Documents Required for CSPA Determination

-• Evidence of marital status of the child and principal applicant
+- Evidence of the marital status of the child and principal applicant